The Scrum At Scale® Guide

 Specific tactics beyond the basic structure and rules for implementing each component vary and are not described in this Guide.
 Other sources provide complementary patterns, processes, and insights.

-Scrum@Scale: A framework in which a network of teams operating consistently with the Scrum Guide can address complex adaptive problems, while creatively delivering products of the highest possible value.
+Scrum@Scale is a lightweight organizational framework in which a network of teams operating consistently with the Scrum Guide can address complex adaptive problems, while creatively delivering products of the highest possible value.
 These “products” may be physical, digital, complex integrated systems, processes, services, etc.

 The Scrum@Scale Guide describes the minimal set of components to scale Scrum by using Scrum and its resulting business agility across an entire organization.
 It can be used in all types of organizations within industry, government, nonprofits, or academia.
 If an organization does not already use Scrum, it will require changes to its operating system.

 In Scrum, care is taken to separate accountability of the “what” (product) from the “how” (process).
 The same care is taken in Scrum@Scale, so that jurisdiction and accountability are expressly understood.
 This eliminates wasteful organizational conflict that keep teams from achieving their optimal productivity.
 Because Scrum@Scale consists of components, it allows an organization to customize their transformation strategy and implementation.
 It gives an organization the ability to target incrementally prioritized change efforts in the area(s) deemed most valuable or most in need of adaptation and then progress on to others.

 Scrum@Scale separates these components into two cycles: the Scrum Master Cycle (the “how”) and the Product Owner Cycle (the “what”), intersecting at two components and sharing a third.
 Taken as a whole, these cycles produce a powerful supporting structure for coordinating the efforts of multiple teams along a single path.